 Hi, my name is Larry Lucas.
-I am licensed architect, certified passive house consultant (CHPC®).
+I am licensed architect, historic preservationist, and certified passive house consultant (CHPC®).
 I currently serve as the Main Street Architect for the Oklahoma Main Street Program.
 This is my personal blog.

-My experiences in the public and private realms, and with grass-roots community groups, have given me a unique vision for community-wide sustainable development.
+My recent experiences with public and private customers and grass-roots community groups have given me a unique insight into community-wide sustainable development.
 It’s something I want to share with you.

 I hope to empower you to build greener places that foster health, community, and legacy.
 Together we can all live fuller lives today and leave a better world to our children.

 From my first memories, I have had a heart for the natural world.

 Southeast Oklahoma was a beautiful place to grow up, surrounded by mountains, lakes and trees.
 Like many kids near nature, I built forts, climbed trees and caught tadpoles.
 A full life meant spending a lot of time outdoors, tagging along to check the cows, participating in Scouting and fishing with my Dad.

 Learning about caring for the land was inherent in these outings.
 Environmental stewardship became concrete through many wonderful experiences in Scouting.
 My Scoutmaster, Mr. G, taught us that "we always leave things better than we found them”.

 By age 10, my friends and I rode bikes and skateboard everywhere in town.
 No smart-phones, kids!
 I just had to be home by dinner.
 This time was during the late 80’s, and the Internet had not yet brought everyone inside and online.